NCHRC’S COMMUNITY BASED OVERDOSE PREVENTION PROJECT

-Since the Overdose Prevention Project (OPP) became operational August 1, 2013 NCHRC has dispensed over 101,000 free overdose rescue kits that include naloxone (as of 1/20/2019) and have received 13,394 confirmed reports that the life saving medication was administered successfully by lay individuals.
+Since the Overdose Prevention Project (OPP) became operational August 1, 2013 NCHRC has dispensed over 80,000 free community overdose rescue kits that include naloxone (as of 8/2/2018) and have received 11,583 confirmed reports that the life saving medication was administered successfully by lay individuals.
 Currently, the OPP has over 130 volunteer contractors who dispense the overdose rescue kits throughout the state.

 While NCHRC would like to distribute free overdose rescue kits to everyone, the realities of a limited budget require our agency to prioritize people with a high risk for overdose.
 Free overdose rescue kits are only available to the following groups of people; active IV drug users, people on medication-assisted treatment, people who are formerly incarcerated with a history of opiate use, people engaged in sex work or people who identify as transgender.